The provable control and evidence layer for high-consequence agent actions.

 1. Collect

-Signed events arrive from MCP proxies, CI SDKs, IDE extensions, host sensors, and cloud-audit forwarders.
-They all speak the same schema, so adding a new agent vendor is a config change, not a rewrite.
+Signed events arrive from the Provedit MCP proxy in front of your agent's tools, or from the Provedit SDK wrapped around your service's tool dispatcher.
+Both speak the same schema, so adding a new agent vendor is a config change, not a rewrite.

 2. Decide